sfstoolbox/theory/nfchoa/index.rst

-where :math:`\breve{S}` denotes the planar expansion coefficients for the source model, :math:`y_\text{s}` its positional dependency, and :math:`\breve{G}` the planar expansion coefficients of a secondary point source with [SchultzSpors2014]_, eq.
-(49)
+where :math:`\breve{S}` denotes the planar expansion coefficients for the source model, :math:`y_\text{s}` its positional dependency, and :math:`\breve{G}` the planar expansion coefficients of a secondary point source after [SchultzSpors2014]_, eq.
+(49) with

 .. math::
     :label: G_planar